denandz/fuzzotron/README.md

 	-P		Protocol to use (tcp,udp) REQUIRED
 	--ssl		Use SSL for the connection
 	--destroy	Use TCP_REPAIR mode to immediately destroy the connection, do not send FIN/RST.

 Monitoring Options:
 	-c		PID to check - Fuzzotron will halt if this PID dissapears -m		Logfile to monitor
 	-r		Regex to use with above logfile
-	-t		Number of worker threads
 	-z		Check script to execute.
 Should return 1 on server being okay and anything else otherwise.
-	--trace		Use AFL style tracing.
-Single threaded only, see README.md
 ```

 Basic fuzzotron usage would look like: